mickem/nscp-docs/docs/faq.md

 ## 1.6 System Tray does not work

 !!! note
-    System tray is currently disabled and will be added back at some point
+    System tray was removed in 0.4.0.

 ## 1.7 I get <insert random error from Nagios here>